 Grain beetles are termed so, due to their feeding habit.
-They mainly feed on all types of grains like rice, wheat, maize as well as cereals, flour, processed food items and spices.
-The commonly seen grain beetles in Canada include the merchant grain beetle, Saw-toothed Grain Beetle, Foreign Grain Beetle, Lesser Grain Beetle and Rusty Grain Beetle.
+They mainly feed on all types of grains like rice, wheat, and maize as well as cereals, flour, processed food items, and spices.
+The commonly seen grain beetles in Canada include the merchant grain beetle, Saw-toothed Grain Beetle, Foreign Grain Beetle, Lesser Grain Beetle, and Rusty Grain Beetle.
 These destructive types of beetles are present in almost every part of the country.

 Most beetles of this species attain a size of around 2 to 3 mm, and posses a dark red or brown colored body.
 They have a slightly flattened shape of the body, and most species found in Canada can be easily distinguished by their six projections situated near the thorax, which looks like the blades of a saw.
 Some types of this species also have prominent and large eyes that make the head shape look pointer compared to the beetles of other species.

 Commonly seen across Canada, the grain beetle species can be found in various types of man-made constructions like warehouses, grain elevators, railroad cars, mills, cargo ships and home pantries, where usually food products are kept.
 As they possess a flattened body, it is an easy task for them to penetrate and live in the crevices and cracks.
 Some grain beetles species can tolerate colder climate than the other species, which helps them to inhabit the areas towards the northern parts.

 Grain beetles are named after their feeding habits; the main food they feed on is grains of all types.
 Each species may eat different types of grains, but the list of grains prone to infestation is more or less the same.
 For example, the saw toothed grain beetle mainly prefers wheat, barley, oats and other packaged and processed food items present at home, whereas the Merchant Grain Beetle likes to eat seeds, cereals, dried fruit and brown rice, oatmeal and bran.